-Jim Stobinski has 35 years of perioperative nursing experience; his education includes a Diploma of Nursing from the Toledo Hospital School of Nursing and a BSN and MSN from East Carolina University.
+Jim Stobinski has nearly 40 years of perioperative nursing experience.
+His education includes a Diploma of Nursing from the Toledo Hospital School of Nursing and a BSN and MSN from East Carolina University.
 He earned his PhD in International Health Research from Touro University International in June of 2011 for a study of competency and skill acquisition in perioperative nurses.
 He combines nearly two decades of perioperative management experience with academic preparation and has published and presented extensively at the national level.
-Since 2011 he has been employed at the Competency and Credentialing Institute in Denver, Colorado where in February 2017 he began serving as the CEO.
-In 2018 he assumed the role of CEO of the CCI Research Foundation.
+Jim failed miserably at retirement at least once previously.
+He is now employed by NIFA, a for-profit company based in Centennial Colorado, where he serves as the Director of Education.
 He also serves as adjunct faculty at Nova Southeastern University in Ft Lauderdale Florida and Wilkes University in Pennsylvania.
-Dr Stobinski maintains an active research agenda centered on nursing workforce issues, certification and patient outcomes research.
+Dr. Stobinski maintains an active research agenda centered on nursing workforce issues, credentialing and patient outcomes.

 Tammy Woolley RN, MS, MBA, CNOR, CSM, NEA-BC has over 40 years of perioperative experience and has been an active member of DAORN for the past 37 years.
 She has served in all positions on the Board of Directors and Chapter Committees.
 Tammy has 3 decades of perioperative leadership experience in the Denver area and is currently the educator at Platte Valley Medical Center in Brighton.
 Tammy enjoys playing golf and spending time with her family and dog.